app-sre/qontract-reconcile/README.md

 ## Run reconcile loop for an integration locally in a container

 This is currently only tested with the docker container engine.

+For more flexible way to run in container, please see [qontract-development-cli](https://github.com/app-sre/qontract-development-cli).

 ### Prepare config.toml